markmoxon/elite-source-code-6502-second-processor/README.md

 This will produce a file called `elite-6502sp-executive.ssd` that contains the Executive version.

+### Building the SNG45 release

-You can also add `release-6502sp=sng45` to produce the `elite-6502sp-sng45.ssd` file that contains the SNG45 release, though that's the default value so it isn't necessary.
+You can add `release-6502sp=sng45` to produce the `elite-6502sp-sng45.ssd` file that contains the SNG45 release, though that's the default value so it isn't necessary.

-You can see the differences between the releases by searching the source code for `_SNG45` (for features in the SNG45 release) or `_SOURCE_DISC` (for features in the source disc release) or `_EXECUTIVE_` (for features in the Executive version).
+You can see the differences between the releases by searching the source code for `_SNG45` (for features in the SNG45 release) or `_SOURCE_DISC` (for features in the source disc release) or `_EXECUTIVE` (for features in the Executive version).
 There are only a few differences in the source disc release (if you ignore [workspace noise](#producing-byte-accurate-binaries)), but quite a few in the Executive version.

+### Differences between the releases

 The differences in the source disc release compared to the SNG45 release are: